Does it ever feel like the wrong content goes viral?

 When we’re talking about viral content, we’re probably talking about social media.

 Social media platforms are the main way that content goes viral.
-Social media is the easiest place to share and spread content—and it’s also the most visible way that content get shares.
+Social media is the easiest place to share and spread content — and it’s also the most visible way that content gets shared.

 If someone loves your content and sends it to a friend via email or Facebook Messenger, that’s great!
 You’ve spread through word of mouth, and might get a new reader.